saracsilva/nerdflix/README.md

-# Getting Started with Create React App
+# Nerdflix App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a test challenge for a FrontEnd position.
+You can use the app by Searching for the title of the movie that you want,and you can also sort the titles by alphabetic order.

 ## Available Scripts